Jayg000e/Jayg000e/README.md

 ### About me
 👋 Hey there, I'm Jia Guo, a passionate Computer Science graduate student at Columbia University.
 Currently pursuing my M.S. degree with a focus on Software Systems, I'm slated to complete my studies in December 2024.

-💡 During my academic journey, I've tackled complex challenges in the realm of distributed systems, implementing a fault-tolerant Distributed Shard Key-value Storage System that incorporated sharding, Paxos consensus, and extensive testing.
+💡 During my academic journey, I've tackled complex challenges in the realm of distributed systems, implementing a fault-tolerant Distributed Key-value Storage System that incorporated sharding, Paxos consensus, and extensive testing.

 📊 In the realm of databases, I've honed my expertise by developing a Database Management System.
 This endeavor encompassed the creation of a bufferpool manager, the implementation of a thread-safe B+ tree index with latch crabbing techniques, fine-tuning query processing for optimal performance, and the development of a robust transaction manager capable of handling all isolation levels and adeptly detecting deadlock situations.